 In addition, depending on your score on the SAT or other college entrance exam, as well as an evaluation of your previous education, your school may require you to enroll in some remedial courses as well.
 Remedial courses are designed to help students reach the college level by teaching them the basic concepts of a subject, such as algebra or English.
 In fact, remedial courses are relatively common because not all high schools and preparatory schools graduate students at a level that matches every college's or university's educational standards.

-There are numerous types of associate degrees you can choose from.
-Many students pursue a general studies associate degree, such as an Associate of Science, which covers all subject areas, but will require you to complete multiple science courses, such as biology, chemistry, and anatomy.
+There are numerous types of degrees you can choose from.
+Many students pursue a general studies degree, such as an Associate of Science, which covers all subject areas, but will require you to complete multiple science courses, such as biology, chemistry, and anatomy.
 An Associate of Arts degree will also cover all subject areas, but will require you to complete multiple art courses, such as art history, drawing, and painting.
 Some of the other popular associate degrees include the Associate of Business Administration, Associate of Arts in Teaching, Associate of Fine Arts, and Associate of Science in Nursing.
-These types of associate degree require classes that focus on your major in addition to basic math, science, English, and history courses.
+These types of degrees require classes that focus on your major in addition to basic math, science, English, and history courses.
 For example, an associate degree in business administration will require introductory courses in management, accounting, business law, marketing, and other areas of business.
 Likewise, an associate degree in nursing will require courses such as anatomy and physiology, physical assessment, basic nutrition, pharmaceuticals, and other courses related to health and patient care.